 ‘Being Asexual in a Sexualised Society‘ discusses my experience coming out, my journey, and how those around me have reacted.
 The article aims to raise awareness about asexuality and how sexualised our society has become.

 The article was produced at the age of 18, when I was still naive about many things; thus some ideas and thoughts no longer represent how I feel today, or represent a surface idea that I have since studied at a deeper level.
+Also, as of December 2018 I no longer identity as asexual as it turns out I was just repressing my actual sexuality.
+This in no way discredits those who identify as asexual, nor the validity of the experiences I had.

 Following the publication of my article, I was approached by writer Imogen Robinson, to contribute on two articles about asexuality for The Femedic.
 The Femedic exists to normalise taboos surrounding women’s health.
 Their writers talk about their personal experiences with women’s health issues, ask the questions that need to be asked, and work with experts to provide in-depth answers.